Graduate Study in Sociology

 - The programs' applied focus emphasizes community connections and research methodologies that address current social problems and engages students in the social world.

 - Evaluation, survey research, quantitative and qualitative methods, and statistical strategies are taught from a hands-on perspective.

-With a strong commitment to research, our nationally recognized faculty guides students through an exploration of the human condition, globalization, culture, and the current issues that affect us all.
-Our faculty are engaged with an impressive range of public concerns and issues of global and national importance.
+- With a strong commitment to research, our nationally recognized faculty (see specializations here) guide students through an exploration of the human condition, globalization, culture, and the current issues that affect us all.

-As the only public university in Boston, the cost of graduate study (available soon) is substantially less than that of applied programs offered by neighboring private institutions.
-The MA Program offers a limited number of assistantships that provide a full tuition waiver as well as a partial fee waiver, including partial waiver of the health insurance fees.
+As the only public university in Boston, the cost of graduate study is substantially less than that of neighboring private institutions.
+We offer assistantships for full-time doctoral students (based on availability of funds) and a limited number of partial assistantships for MA students.
+Assistantships provide a stipend, full tuition credit, and a partial fee waiver including a proportional waiver of student health insurance fees.